Dashiell Hammett

-Hammett "is now widely regarded as one of the finest mystery writers of all time".
+Hammett is regarded as one of the very best mystery writers.
 In his obituary in The New York Times, he was described as "the dean of the... 'hard-boiled' school of detective fiction."
 Time included Hammett's 1929 novel Red Harvest on its list of the 100 best English-language novels published between 1923 and 2005.
 In 1990, the Crime Writers' Association picked three of his five novels for their list of The Top 100 Crime Novels of All Time.
-Five years later, four out of five of his novels made The Top 100 Mystery Novels of All Time as selected by the Mystery Writers of America.
-His novels and stories also had a significant influence on films, including the genres of private eye/detective fiction, mystery thrillers, and film noir.
+Five years later, The Maltese Falcon placed second on The Top 100 Mystery Novels of All Time as selected by the Mystery Writers of America; Red Harvest, The Glass Key and The Thin Man were also on the list.
+His novels and stories also had a significant influence on mystery films, including the style that came to be known as film noir.

 Early life

 Hammett was born near Great Mills on the "Hopewell and Aim" farm in Saint Mary's County, Maryland, to Richard Thomas Hammett and his wife Anne Bond Dashiell.
-His mother belonged to an old Maryland family, whose name in French was De Chiel.
+His mother belonged to an old Maryland family, whose name in French was de Chiel.
 He had an elder sister, Aronia, and a younger brother, Richard Jr. Known as Sam, Hammett was baptized a Catholic and grew up in Philadelphia and Baltimore.
-Hammett's family moved to Baltimore when he was four years old in 1898, and for the most part, it was the city where he lived until he left permanently in 1920 when was 26 years old.
-As a teen, Hammett attended the Baltimore Polytechnic Institute, but his formal education ended during his first year of high school; he dropped out in 1908 due to his father's declining health and the need for him to earn money to support the family.
+Hammett's family moved to Baltimore when he was four years old in 1898, and for the most part, it was the city where he lived until he left permanently in 1920 when he was 26 years old.
+As a teen, Hammett attended the Baltimore Polytechnic Institute, but his formal education ended during his first year of high school; he dropped out in 1908, when he was thirteen years old, due to his father's declining health and the need for him to earn money to support the family.

-He left school when he was 13 years old and held several jobs before working for the Pinkerton National Detective Agency.
-He served as an operative for Pinkerton from 1915 to February 1922, with time off to serve in World War I. While working for the Pinkerton Detective Agency in Baltimore, he learned the trade and worked in the Continental Trust Building (now known as One Calvert Plaza).
-He said that while with the Pinkertons he was sent to Butte, Montana, during the union strikes, though some researchers doubt this really happened.
+Hammett then held several jobs before working for the Pinkerton National Detective Agency.
+He served as an operative for Pinkerton from 1915 to February 1922, with time off to serve in World War I. While working for Pinkerton in Baltimore, he learned the trade and worked in the Continental Trust Building (now One Calvert Plaza).
+He said that while with the Pinkertons he was sent to Butte, Montana, during miners' union strikes, though some researchers doubt this really happened.
 The agency's role in strike-breaking eventually left him disillusioned.

-Hammett enlisted in the United States Army in 1918 and served in the Motor Ambulance Corps.
+Hammett enlisted in 1918 and served in the United States Army Ambulance Service.
 He was afflicted during that time with the Spanish flu and later contracted tuberculosis.
 He spent most of his time in the Army as a patient at Cushman Hospital in Tacoma, Washington, where he met a nurse, Josephine Dolan, whom he married on July 7, 1921, in San Francisco.